soundpress/nycadministrativecode/docs/c19/index.rst

    28. Such an obstruction is hereby forbidden from the building line on Queens Boulevard between 57th Avenue and Grand Avenue in the borough of Queens.

+   29. Such an obstruction is hereby forbidden from the building line on Main street between Northern boulevard and Sanford avenue in the borough of Queens.
+Such an obstruction is also forbidden on any intersecting street from the building line of any building on such portion of Main street.

+   30. Such an obstruction is hereby forbidden from the building line on Roosevelt avenue between College Point boulevard and Union street in the borough of Queens.
+Such an obstruction is also forbidden on any intersecting street from the building line of any building on such portion of Roosevelt avenue.

+   31. Such an obstruction is hereby forbidden from the building line on Kissena boulevard between 41st avenue and Barclay avenue in the borough of Queens.
+Such an obstruction is also forbidden on any intersecting street from the building line of any building on such portion of Kissena boulevard.

+   32. Such an obstruction is hereby forbidden from the building line on 40th road between Prince street and Main street in the borough of Queens.

+   33. Such an obstruction is hereby forbidden from the building line on 41st avenue between Main street and Union Street in the borough of Queens.

+   34. Such an obstruction is hereby forbidden from the building line on 41st road between Main street and Frame place in the borough of Queens.

 b.
 It shall be unlawful for any person, directly or indirectly, to use any portion of a sidewalk or courtyard, established by law, between the building line and the curb line for the parking, storage, display or sale of motor vehicles.

 c.
 1. Except as otherwise hereinafter provided, in addition to the streets designated pursuant to subdivision a of this section, such an obstruction shall be prohibited on any street at such time where either general vending or food vending has been prohibited by local law or by the street vendor review panel pursuant to section 20-465.1 of this code and any rules promulgated thereunder.